 Espavo: Thank you for taking your power back

-FORGE encourages trans, gender non-conforming and loved ones who have experienced sexual violence to take part in this photographic and narrative project, with the goal of increasing personal healing and empowerment, and offering strength and hope to the community.
+FORGE encourages trans, gender non-conforming, gender non-binary individuals and loved ones who have experienced sexual violence to take part in this photographic and narrative project, with the goal of increasing personal healing and empowerment, and offering strength and hope to the community.

 Frequently Asked Questions

 Who will take the pictures?
 FORGE has recruited multiple professional photographers with ample experience with and good reputations for photographing members of the trans community.
 Appointments with these photographers will be available at selected trans conferences across the country, and to individuals located near the photographers’ home towns.

 What if I’m not located near a trans conference or your photographers?
 If we are not able to arrange a time and place for you to meet with one of our photographers, we encourage you to obtain and submit your own photograph for inclusion in the online and/or traveling galleries.
 Simply email an electronic version of your photograph to tgwarrior [at] forge-forward [dot] org, mail it to FORGE at P.O.
 Box 1272, Milwaukee, WI, 53201, or call us at 414-559-2123 to discuss specifics.

 Do I have to be public?
 No. We will be building online and traveling galleries of survivor photographs, writings, artwork, videos, and other works produced by survivors in order to increase personal healing through visibility and inspire other survivors and the professionals who serve us, but you are under no obligation to include your photograph or statement in these public venues.
 Each participant will fill out a detailed consent form that will specify how, if at all, we may use your photograph and/or other submissions.